OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 `shutdown` is used to bring the system down in a secure fashion, notifying all users that the system is going down and then stopping it in a graceful and non-destructive way.
 After it is shut down, the system is either halted or rebooted.
 There are also the legacy commands `reboot`, `halt`, and `poweroff`

+This [article](https://sysadminxpert.com/checklist-for-pre-and-post-linux-reboot/){target=_blank} shows a checklist of things to do pre and post reboot.

 ### /sbin/init

 `/sbin/init` (usually just called init) is the **first user-level process** (or task) run on the system and continues to run until the system is shutdown.
 Traditionally, it has been considered the **parent** of all user processes, although technically that is not true, as some processes are started directly by the kernel.